We've made a number of the most popular GCSE and KS3 texts available for teachers to assign to students to support with teaching and revision.

 This will take you back to the main screen where you can see each student alongside the book(s) they’ve been assigned, their progress through each book, and their accuracy when answering questions.

-We’ve written Sparx Easy Readers for a number of the GCSE texts.
+We’ve written Sparx Easy Readers for a number of the texts.

 These are faithful adaptations that support all students to access the story.